2 Degrees Mobile is probably the best deal

 NZ prepaid mobile is pretty expensive compared with many other countries, but 2 Degrees is cheaper than the competition.
 Their prepaid SIMs also include data (50c per MB or $6 for 50MB).

 Just buy a SIM card from most supermarkets, newsagents or petrol stations.
 They don't discriminate against non-Kiwis.
-They'll even sell SIM cards to an Aussie. about 6 years ago
+They'll even sell SIM cards to an Aussie. almost 10 years ago

 There's a comprehensive article looking at this here (full disclosure: I wrote it!).